International Approaches to Promoting Social and Emotional Learning in Schools

 Markus Talvio, Kirsti Lonka

-Part 1: Implementation process of social and emotional learning in the school context
+Part 1: The implementation process of social and emotional learning in the school context

 Anna.
 P. Rainio, Kaisu Mälkki, Marita Mäkinen

-2. Practitioner adaptations of a social-emotional learning curriculum in international contexts
+2. Practitioner adaptations of a social and emotional learning curriculum in international contexts

 Matthew Kiefer, Kimberly Haynes, Kimberly Kasper, Ariel Dickson

 3. Examining the effective implementation of a social and emotional learning program in elementary schools in South East Europe

 Part 2: Social and emotional learning and personal and professional development

 4. Findings of the implementation of the Universal Prevention Curricula (UPC) in Peru

 5. Social and emotional learning as part of professional development in initial teacher education